shyamgupta196/detection-of-verified-claims/README.md

 ### Required
 The required input consists of an input query file ("queries.tsv"): a text file in .tsv format (tab-separated) containing one query per line.
 One query consists of an ID and a claim.
-For each of the claims, SimBA will retrieve the most similar fact-checked claims in ClaimsKG.
+For each of the claims, SimBa will retrieve the most similar fact-checked claims in ClaimsKG.

 ### Optional
 If desired, a different corpus than ClaimsKG can be supplied as database ("corpus.tsv").